Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 Takeaway

-Mass psychosis, or shared delusions that cause distress, can affect people of all ages, races, socioeconomic statuses, and cultures.
-By implementing proactive strategies and promoting a culture of critical thinking, communication, and community support, it can be possible to reduce or eliminate MPI and its harmful consequences on individuals and society.
-If you’ve experienced mass psychogenic disorder, anxiety, or another mental health concern, it can be beneficial to seek professional support through online or in-person therapy.
+Mass psychosis, or shared delusions that cause distress and mental or physical symptoms, can affect people of all ages, races, socioeconomic statuses, and cultures.
+By implementing proactive strategies and promoting a culture of critical thinking, communication, and community support, it may be possible to reduce or eliminate MPI and its harmful consequences on individuals and society.
+If you’ve experienced mass psychogenic disorder, anxiety symptoms, or another mental health concern, it can be beneficial to seek professional support through online or in-person therapy.

 Are you living with symptoms of psychosis?